segabl/pd2-useful-bots/README.md

 * Option to make weapons shots of bots go through tied down enemy hostages
 * Option to prevent bots from getting into slow vehicles like forklifts
 * Option to disable ammo drops from enemies killed by bots
+* Option to make bots avoid using Inspire when they are already within revive range

 ### Target priority